ibliskavka/bliskavka-com/source/_posts/deploy-cdk-using-lambda.md

 ### Using Codebuild to Build the Deployer

 Building a Docker container on a MacBook Pro is crazy slow.
-The following CodeBuild took ~5minutes to build the deployer image and deploy it.
+The following CodeBuild took ~5 minutes to build the deployer image and deploy it.

 ```typescript
 import { Stack, StackProps } from 'aws-cdk-lib';